 So, I usually get my fish out of my outdoor tanks somewhere during fall to let them survive inside.
-This past fall (2012) I got the last ones out mid October.
+In fall (2012) I got the last ones out mid October.
 All the other fish were already taken inside starting from the beginning of October.

 The tanks on the balcony had a water temperature of 8°C and the tank in the backyard had 10°C water temperature at mid day in mid October.
 So, at night it was a lot colder for we had freezing nights back then.
 But all fish were still happy swimmers and the same goes for the crayfish I had outside.